NCSU-Libraries/vizstudio_html_framework/README.md

+> This repo has been archived.
+For the most recent version of this framework, see: https://github.com/NCSU-Libraries/visualization_gallery_html_framework

 # Visualization Studio HTML Framework

 A lightwweight HTML/CSS framework for displaying diverse content in 360º wraparound mode in the Visualization Studio at the D.H.
 Hill Jr. Library.